freeletics/khonshu/docs/whetstone/closeable-support.md

 # Support for Closeables

-Whetstone supports `java.io.Closeable`s by propagating each `Closeable` contributed to scoped Component to be bound to its internal `androidx.lifecycle.ViewModel`.
-When corresponding NavDestination is cleared from the back stack and hence `ViewModel.onCleared()` is called, then all bound `Closeable`s will be automatically closed.
+Whetstone supports `java.io.Closeable`s by propagating each `Closeable` contributed to a scoped Component to be bound to its internal `androidx.lifecycle.ViewModel`.
+When the corresponding NavDestination is cleared from the back stack and hence `ViewModel.onCleared()` is called, all bound `Closeable`s will be automatically closed.

 This can be used to run any kind of cleanup you normally do in `ViewModel.onCleared()`.